Dr. Mary Lou Miller was born and raised in the small town of Picher, Oklahoma. Although

 old during a spring revival at her church.
 Many of her childhood memories include

-the 2010 Outstanding Faculty Award in the School of Education and the 2010 Outstanding
+Outstanding Faculty Award for the College of Education and the 2010 Outstanding Faculty